-We are excited to provide an in-person education for Kindergarten, Pre-First, and First Grade.
+We are excited to provide an in-person education for Kindergarten and First Grade.
 The uncertainty of the public school system left parents wondering what this school year would look like, and unfortunately, that uncertainty still exists.
 By offering these programs, Grace can offer parents the assurance of an in-person, high-quality education without the fear of what is to come.

 The board, Grace United Methodist Church, and I look forward to providing an opportunity for in-person learning to the Homeland, Roland Park, and Baltimore area.

 Tami James - Director Grace United Methodist Preschool

 Julia Randolph - Board President Grace United Methodist Preschool